 Vesicle Dynamics and Synaptic Plasticity

-To process information the brain is constantly changing the strength of the individual contacts (synapses) between nerve cells.
+To process information the brain is constantly changing the strength of individual contacts (synapses) between nerve cells.
 Strict control of synaptic plasticity is important, as dysregulation of this process is often associated with neurological and psychiatric disorders.
-The main goal of the lab is to advance our understanding of the mechanisms that support synaptic plasticity and their dysfunction in disorders such as Alzheimer’s, schizophrenia and autism to eventually be able to provide novel therapeutic targets.
+The main goal of the lab is to advance our understanding of the mechanisms that support synaptic plasticity and their dysfunction in disorders such as Alzheimer’s, epilepsy, schizophrenia and autism to provide novel treatment options and therapeutic targets.

 Presynaptic mechanisms of synaptic plasticity

 Both pre- and postsynaptic mechanisms contribute to changes in synaptic strength.
-We focus on presynaptic mechanisms by studying the function of key proteins of the synaptic vesicle fusion machinery, their interactors and downstream effectors in wildtype and disease model systems.
-One important goal is to understand the role of posttranslational modifications (phosphorylation, Ubi/SUMOylation) of presynaptic proteins in the dynamics of synaptic transmission.
+We focus on presynaptic mechanisms by studying the function of key proteins of the synaptic vesicle fusion machinery, their interactors and downstream effectors in wildtype and disease models.
+Epilepsy-causing mutations in presynaptic proteins are studied in human IPSC-derived neurons from patients to gain insight into disease-mechanisms for better patient stratification and personalized treatments.

 Secretory vesicle dynamics and release

-In addition to synaptic vesicles, neurons contain vesicles that store and release many different types of neuromodulatory cargo.
+In addition to synaptic vesicles, neurons contain vesicles that store and release many different types of neuromodulatory cargo (neuropeptides and neurotrophins).
 We study the molecular mechanisms that transport and recruit these vesicles to the plasma membrane, their calcium dependent fusion and the effect of secreted cargo on synaptic plasticity.